Rahulray12/puzzelfun/README.md

 ### Unfixed Bugs ###

 There is an unfixed bug.
 In order to shuffle the numbers randomly to start each puzzle game, I used a piece of code from Stack Overflow.
 It picks a number from the original array and excludes it from next draw.
 Repeating the loop until all the numbers are picked from the original array.
 Then a new array of numbers is randomised and no 2 numbers are repeated.
 It is a clever way to randomise numbers but some of the number orders generated from this method will make the puzzle unsolvable.
 A more comprehensive shuffle method required to fix this bug.
-With the limited time and available languages, I designed restart button for users to exit the current game anytime when they found it impossible to solve.
+With the limited time and available languages, the compromised way is to use the restart button for users to exit the current game anytime when they found the puzzle is impossible to solve.

 ## Deployment ##